 Child sponsorship and hunger

-Anjani (pictured right) is from Charbhariya's Musahar community.
+Anjani (pictured right) is from Charbhariya's Musahar community in India.

 Her parents own a small plot of unproductive waterlogged land.
 The Musahar community are one of India's most impoverished and marginalised groups.